AdamSEY/easy-chat-pushjs/Readme.md

 # This package is still under development and made for paidtabs.com & ziggs.io
-it's not supposed be available for public, so some parts might be unclear.
+it's not supposed to be available for public, so some segments might be ambiguous.

 ## Your PRs are really appreciated

+### Features

+- Compatible with Socket.io version 3
+- Peer 2 Peer chat via webRTC
+- Serverless authentication, JWT
+- Push messages to Slack
+- Limit connection times by user IP or UserID [ see uniqueToken -> createUserToken Function ]
+- User can publish to specific rooms.
+- Subscribe to multiple rooms e.g. gender, male...
+- Firebase cloud messaging notifications (push notifications to mobile phones).
+- Client & server can be on separate servers. *zmq should listen to 0.0.0.0 instead of 127.0.0.1*

 ### npm Installation